ExplorerFreda/Structured-Self-Attentive-Sentence-Embedding/README.md

 #### Differences between the paper and our implementation
 1. For faster Python based tokenization, we used spaCy instead of Stanford Tokenizer (https://nlp.stanford.edu/software/tokenizer.shtml)

+2. For faster performance, we manually crop the comments in Yelp to a max length of 500.